Chahnaz-Kbaisi/ETL-Project/README.md

 # Research Areas:

 After picking a topic, we developed some key questions to inform our data search.
 Then, we narrowed down the unfiltered data to a few datasets for each part to then take a closer look and pick the sets that could potentially be analyzed to answer our key questions.
 We used a team approach by which every member was able to engage in each of the steps so that learning, usage and application would be as comprehensive as possible.
-Each team member studied their respective dataset and then downloaded the files to begin the extraction step
+Each team member studied their respective dataset and then downloaded the files to begin the extraction step.

 # Project Key Areas of Investigation:
 ***